OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '
-    ' + '*   Opt-out of Relevant Advertising delivered online by AT&T here and you can opt out of Mobile Relevant Advertising on your mobile device here.
-You'll need to opt-out on each browser and mobile device you want to exclude.
+    ' + '*   Opt-out of Relevant Advertising delivered by AT&T here.

-    ' + '*   Opt-out of Online Behavioral Advertising provided by AT&T and other advertisers on your computer by clicking the "Advertising Choices" " link at the bottom of our web pages.
+    ' + '*   Opt-out of Online Behavioral Advertising provided by AT&T and other advertisers on your computer by clicking the "Advertising Choices" link at the bottom of our web pages.

-    ' + '*   Opt-out of Relevant Advertising by AT&T on Satellite TV Viewing here.

     ' + '*   Opt-out of interest-based advertising on att.net powered by Yahoo! here.

-    ' + '*   Opt-out of online behavioral advertising from many other ad networks at the Network Advertising Initiative (NAI) site..
+    ' + '*   Opt-out of online behavioral advertising from many other ad networks at the Network Advertising Initiative (NAI) site.

     ' + '*   When you see online ads for AT&T products and services that display this icon , click and you will get information on how to opt-out.